Payment flow

 Preventing disputes

-Disconnecting the integration does not affect pending disputes.
+Disconnecting the integration does not affect pending disputes or refunds.
 All disputes must be resolved through PayPal's Resolution Center regardless of your Plutio connection status.